EXPAT PENSION TRANSFER BENEFITS

-Recognised Overseas Pensions are designed for the 21 st century expatriate in that the government understands that hardly any people work for one company for their whole life and work in the same country anymore.
+Recognized Overseas Pensions are designed for the 21 st century expatriate in that the government understands that hardly any people work for one company for their whole life and work in the same country anymore.
 With people picking up pensions in many different jobs before they leave the UK it can be difficult to keep track and monitor these pensions.
-ROPS allows the pension holder to consolidate all of the pensions under one roof so to speak and again make them work harder.
-ROPS gives the flexibility to tailor your pension for where you plan to retire to even if that’s the UK.
-A ROPS can be considered similar to a SIPP (Self Invested Pension Plan).
+QROPS allows the pension holder to consolidate all of the pensions under one roof so to speak and again make them work harder.
+QROPS gives the flexibility to tailor your pension for where you plan to retire to even if that’s the UK.
+A QROPS can be considered similar to a S.I.P.P (Self Invested Pension Plan).

-With a ROPS its possible to retire and draw on you pension funds from the age of 55 which can be earlier than in the UK.
-The transferor has to be a non-resident from the UK for at least 5 years though.
+With a QROPS its possible to retire and draw on you pension funds from the age of 55 which can be earlier than in the UK.
+The transferal has to be a non-resident from the UK for at least 5 years though.